canpublic/gd_library/README.md

 ### Tradeoffs

+  * controller tests only. no time!
-  * didn't bother with nice full text searching! book title must be exact. just no time.
+  * didn't bother with nice full text searching. book title must be exact.
   * eschewing authors first_name and last_name for full_name allows us to accurately represent all international authors' names, but we won't easily be able to "sort by last name" as you might expect in a US context
   * duplication of `book_requests.requested_book_id` and `book_requests.held_book_copy_id` leaves us currently open to the possibility of a copy of the "wrong" book being doled out, but i'm not sure if this matters to the user or the business inherently.
   * "email" is enough for now. we won't be bothering with full users or accounts tables.